wreckbeck/book-review-site/README.md

 -  `eloquentRuby.html`
 	-  The __Eloquent Ruby__ book image should be left-aligned with the details about the book to the right of it.
 -  `contact.html`
-	-  With a the message about contacting the site maintainer to the right of it.
+	-  The site maintainer photo should be left-aligned and the message about contacting the site maintainer to the right of it.

 When you are finished review your changes with your tablemate.